AdobeDocs/workfront.pt-BR/help/quicksilver/product-announcements/product-releases/20.4-release-activity/20-4-analytics-enhancements.md

 Anteriormente, a área Analítica aprimorada limitava a quantidade de projetos que podiam ser visualizados a 50.

-Esse recurso agora está incluído na [Caminho de aprendizagem do Analytics aprimorado, Parte 1](https://one.workfront.com/s/learningpath2/enhanced-analytics-part-1-overview-20Y0z000000bmgOEAQ) no Workfront One.
+Este recurso agora está incluído no [Caminho de Aprendizado do Enhanced Analytics, Parte 1](https://one.workfront.com/s/learningpath2/enhanced-analytics-part-1-overview-20Y0z000000bmgOEAQ) no Workfront One.